 During the period from time point A to time point B the UE shall transmit uplink signal in Cell 1 in all uplink slots configured for CSI transmission according to the configured periodic CSI reporting for Cell 1.

-During T3 the shall detect beam failure and initiat link recovery.
+During T3 the UE shall detect beam failure and initiate link recovery.
 During T4 and T5 the UE measures and evaluate beam candidate from beam candidate set q1.

 No later than time point F occurring no later than D1 = [TBD] ms after the start of T5, the UE shall transmit preamble on a beam associated with the candidate beam set q1.